SEO & Visibility

 Related articles:

-🚀 More leads, higher conversion, better ROI
+More leads, higher conversion, better ROI

-This article provided insights.
-Now it's time for action.
-Whether you want to build a profitable webshop, generate more revenue from performance marketing or SEO, or grow with AI marketing - we help you make concrete progress.
+Ready to turn insights into results?
+Whether you want to build a profitable webshop, generate more revenue from performance marketing or SEO, or grow with AI marketing.
+Let's tackle it together.

-💬 Discuss your challenge directly with Frederiek: Schedule a free strategy call or send us a message
+Discuss your challenge directly with Frederiek: Book a free strategy call or send us a message

-📧 Prefer to email?
+Prefer email?
 Send your question to frederiek@clickforest.com or call +32 473 84 66 27

 Strategy without action remains theory.
 Let's take your next step together.

-Frequently asked questions about JSON-LD
+Frequently asked questions

-Should I always include BreadcrumbList?
+Do I always need to include BreadcrumbList?

 What if I have multiple authors?